Fleckism/SecurityPlus/SecurityPlus/10 C SIEM  security information and event management.md

 ### Logs

 Logs are one of the most valuable sources of security information.
 A system log can be used to diagnose [[Availability]] issues.
 A security log can record both authorized and unauthorized uses of a resource or privilege.
 Logs function both as an audit trail of actions and (if monitored regularly) provide a warning of intrusion attempts.
 Log review is a critical part of security assurance.
-Only referring to the logs following a major incident is missing the opportunity to identify threats and vulnerabilities early and to respond proactively.
+Only referring to the logs following a major incident is missing the opportunity to identify threats and [[vulnerability|vulnerabilities]] early and to respond proactively.

 Logs typically associate an action with a particular user.
 This is one of the reasons that it is critical that users not share logon details.
 If a user account is compromised, there is no means of tying events in the log to the actual attacker.
 # SECURITY INFORMATION AND EVENT MANAGEMENT